Meet The Team

 Elaine has been a lecturer in market research and part of the management team on the MDP for the past 17 years, although her involvement with the programme goes back much further than that.
-After graduating with a B. Comm from UCD, Elaine was a student on the Marketing Development Programme in its early years, which gives her a unique perspective on what its like to be a “Marketing Advisor”.
+After graduating with a Bachelor of Commerce from UCD, Elaine was a student on the Marketing Development Programme in its early years, which gives her a unique perspective on what it is like to be a “Marketing Advisor”.

-Probably the thing Elaine enjoys most about her involvement with the MDP is seeing how students develop over the course of the programme, both personally and professionally.
+Probably what Elaine enjoys most about her involvement with the MDP is seeing how students develop over the course of the programme, both personally and professionally.

 “Playing a part in a programme that produces graduates who are work ready, and can “hit the ground running” on day one in a job is extremely satisfying, and is why I love working with the MDP”.